 The Health Services staff and Health and Wellness team are committed to making the department a safe zone and works consistently at being allies with LGBTQ (Lesbian, Gay, Bisexual, Transgendered, and Questioning) students.

-All full-time students are entitled to 10 free counseling sessions each year provided by the Babson College Counseling Center (HRS).
+Babson College Counseling Center provides full-time students up to 8 pre-paid counseling sessions and up to 5 medication consultation appointments per year.
 The center's staff is composed of psychologists, psychiatrists, and social workers.
-Call 781-235-4950 for more information or an appointment.
+Call 781-239-6200 for more information or an appointment.

 Babson has partnered with the Jed Foundation to deliver an important and valuable online support resource for the student community about depression and suicide prevention.
 Ulifeline.com leverages the anonymity of the Internet and its popularity among college students to provide students with a direct link to Babson's Health Services and Counseling Program as well as important mental health information.